mahmoudnafifi/Deep_White_Balance/README.md

 </p>

 2. Run `demo_images.py` to process image directory.
-Example: `python demo_images.py --input_dir ../example_images/ --output_image ../result_images --task AWB`.
+Example: `python demo_images.py --input_dir ../example_images/ --output_dir ../result_images --task AWB`.
 The available tasks are AWB, all, and editing.
 You can also specify the task in the `demo_single_image.py` demo.

 ##### Training Code:
 Run `training.py` to start training.
 You should adjust training image directories before running the code.